 Lloyd and team have a vested interest in putting a stop to this operation.
 As for who are their staunch allies, it won’t be easy to tell.
 Cole meets other explorers, and it’s hilarious to see this season pay tribute to Dungeons and Dragons.
 The situation the Ninjas find themselves in is classic TSR Games material.

-The series’ continued approach to explore each ninja’s individual heroes’ quest per season is ending.
-It’s about time Cole gets the spotlight and I’m particularly liking his backstory much more than others.
-Zane’s is my second favourite, but as for who else there is, unless Nya is next, perhaps there’s no new tale to tell.
+The series’ continued approach to explore each ninja’s individual heroes’ quest per season is ending and it’s about time Cole gets the spotlight.
+And although I’m particularly liking his backstory much more than others, hopefully who will be looked at nest is anybody’s guess.
+Zane’s is my second favourite, and unless Nya is next, perhaps there’s no new tale to tell.